nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/nuxeo-studio-release-notes/studio-updates-2020-06.md

 ### New Look for the Dashboard

-Your dashboard at <a href="https://connect.nuxeo.com" target="_blank">connect.nuxeo.com</a> will have a brand new look.
+Your dashboard at [connect.nuxeo.com](https://connect.nuxeo.com) will have a brand new look.

 {{! /multiexcerpt}}